I am retired in Nerja, Spain, a beautiful seaside town in Andalucia.

 AS US citizen, How do I get a 1 Year visa for the Schengen Agreement countries without returning to the states ?

 Unfortunately, you can't as a tourist!
 A one year visa would have to be some form of residence visa and takes a lot of effort.
 In effect, if any Schengen Agreement gave you a one-year visa (work, family ties, retirement, etc), you could travel anywhere within the Schengen countries.
-As an American tourist, the Schengen visa is for a maximum of only 90 days in a six-month period! over 8 years ago
+As an American tourist, the Schengen visa is for a maximum of only 90 days in a six-month period! almost 9 years ago

 Where is the best place to spend a week in winter in Spain (next week!)...
 My interests are good food and wine, beautiful outdoors....